-For over thirty-two years, WHECO has been performing structural repairs and restorations on cranes, crane components and other heavy construction equipment.
+For over thirty-two years, WHECO has been performing structural repairs and restorations on cranes, crane components, and other heavy construction equipment.
 And throughout that time period, we’ve never had a failure, and have never been a defendant in a lawsuit.
-For over thirty-two years we’ve put our name and reputation and livelihood on the line in an effort to provide our value added services to the crane and insurance industries that desperately need it.
+For over thirty-two years, we’ve put our name, reputation, and livelihood on the line in an effort to provide our value-added services to the crane and insurance industries that desperately need it.

-But the question that statement inevitably begs is this: why does the crane industry need us?
+But that statement inevitably begs the question: why does the crane industry need us?
 And perhaps more importantly, why does the crane insurance provider need us?
 We think the answer is simple.
 We’re the barometer.
-We’re the guys that balance out the equation and prove that crane accident plus damaged crane doesn’t have to equal crane or component replacement.
-Just because the manufacturer has internal policies that directs their customers to replace the damaged components on their cranes doesn’t mean that having it repaired puts the owner, or the insurance company, in violation of any laws or regulations.
+We’re the guys that balance out the equation and prove that crane accident, plus damaged crane, doesn’t have to equal crane or component replacement.
+Just because the manufacturer has internal policies that directs their customers to replace the damaged components on their cranes, doesn’t mean that having it repaired puts the owner, or the insurance company, in violation of any laws or regulations.
 Every engineered repair that WHECO performs comes with documentation that ensures that it meets all the standards and regulations set forth by OSHA, Cal-OSHA, ANSI, and AWS.
 Furthermore, just because a crane manufacturer cannot or does not want to be involved with providing structural repairs, doesn’t mean it can’t be done.